-Making decisions about your financial future is one of the most important aspects of your life, but with all of the decisions about health, career, family – and let’s be honest, the more appealing decisions about vacations and what your next car will be, financial planning and analysis often gets pushed down on the list.
+Making decisions about your financial future is one of the most important aspects of your life, but with all of the decisions about health, career, family – and let’s be honest, the more appealing decisions about vacations and what your next car will be, financial planning often gets pushed down on the list.

 Key Money Related Terms Every Investor Should Know

 There are key concepts that every investor should consider in the context of their financial plan.
 Many complex-sounding terms are actually fairly simple and knowing how they apply to your finances can result in better dividends for you and your family.

 A smart strategy during times of market volatility, dollar-cost averaging is the practice of investing a set amount of money at regular intervals.
 One of the most common ways is to have money diverted from a paycheck into a 401(k).
 The set amount invested buys more shares when the stock price goes down and fewer shares when it rises, thereby evening out the average price you pay and ensuring you don’t buy in bulk at the higher price.

 Automatically diverting money weekly or monthly into your investments removes the urge to try to anticipate which way the market will go and also eliminates the emotional roller coaster of trying to time the market.

 No matter what you decide to do with your money, assessing the bottom-line opportunity cost can help you make better financial decisions.

 Opportunity cost involves looking at the value of each investment choice.
 This is particularly important as you consider long-term investments.